InternetOfUs/interaction-protocol-engine/README.md

 ./buildDockerImage.sh
 ```

-This create the generic docker image, but you can create a different wit the **docker build** command and using the next arguments:
+This creates the generic docker image, but you can create a different wit the **docker build** command and using the next arguments:

  - **DEFAULT_API_HOST** to define the default host where API will be bind.
 By default is **0.0.0.0**.
  - **DEFAULT_API_PORT** to define the default port where API will be bind.
 By default is **8080**.
- - **DEFAULT_DB_HOST** to define the default mongo database server host name.
+ - **DEFAULT_DB_HOST** to define the default mongo database server hostname.
 By default is **localhost**.
  - **DEFAULT_DB_PORT** to define the default mongo database server port.
 By default is **27017**.
  - **DEFAULT_DB_NAME** to define the default mongo database name.
 By default is **wenetTaskManagerDB**.
  - **DEFAULT_DB_USER_NAME** to define the default mongo database user name.
 By default is **wenetTaskManager**.